-Unless you filed an extension (which is a great idea by the way), tax season might feel like it was months ago…wait, it was right?
+Unless you filed an extension (which is a great idea by the way), tax season probably feels like it’s right around the corner.
+Because, unfortunately, it kind of is.

-Now that it is, it’s time to start thinking about getting ready and staying ready for next year.
-Whether you had things in order or not, it’s never too early (or late) to start improving and organizing your books.
-Things like expense tracking can be arduous while other things like accrued expenses can be darn confusing.
+Therefore, now is the perfect time to get your ducks in a row, and prepare for the season.
+Whether you have things in order or not, it’s never too early (or late) to start improving and organizing your books.
+Things like tracking your business expenses can be arduous, while other things like accrued expenses can be darn confusing.

 How do you keep track of it all?
 With accounting software like FreshBooks, here’s how.

 If you use an Excel spreadsheet to track business expenses, then this will blow your mind.
 You can simply take a photo of any receipt or import a file into FreshBooks, and it’s instantly tracked and logged.

 FreshBooks Profitability Reports help us understand what the gap is between the billable hours and the employee costs.
 That way we know whether our service models are actually compensating for that gap.
 Then we can really see it in the profitability of the company overall.

 1. You Become Financially Aware and Improve Cash Flow

 Understanding your cash flow starts with understanding your spending and business expenses.
 It’s much easier to see where your money is coming in than where it’s going out.
 Keeping an eye on your daily business expenses will help you understand if your expenses are outpacing your income.